riyadattani/CV/README.md

 Part of a female millennial community called [Now You're Talking](https://twitter.com/NYTNetwork) which connects future leaders to opportunities and resources.

-_Head of Branding and Marketing_ volunteer for event: Side Hustle Showcase 2019
+_Head of Branding and Marketing_ volunteer for the event: Side Hustle Showcase 2019
   - In charge of the social media plan and content outflow across all platforms
   - Producing content to promote to potential speakers and stall owners
   - Promotion via magazines and online publications